 An overview of basic probability and statistical techniques, to provide a foundation in the use of statistical methodologies, and the interpretation of the findings in analyzing business data.
+This course is graded P/NP (Pass/No Pass).

 BUS 533 Quantitative Methods for Business